ProlificsPanther/DockerPanther/README.md

 ## License

 If you have trouble  with the Panther license file, set the license file in the environment using  the command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlwb554.07/licenses/license.dat`

-NOTE: Do not alter the location of the license file.
+Note: Do not alter the location of the license file.

 For Panther Web 5.54 License, contact support@prolifics.com